tanyalej/next-seo/README.md

 ### Netlify static deployment

-Create a new github repository and sync with your local repo.
+If you forked the repo skip this step, else create a new github repository and sync with your local repo.

 Connect netlify to your github account.

 Create a new netlify project choosing the github repo

-Make sure to add these settings to the deployment pipeline:
+Make sure to add these settings to the netlify deployment pipeline:
 ```
 base directory: empty
 build command: npm run build